Content marketing is a digital strategy that helps you connect to customers, directly and organically.

-Promotion is not hit publish, auto tweet and share on Facebook, and then onto the next piece.
+Promotion is not hit publish, auto tweet and share on Facebook, and then move on to the next piece.

-There’s a lot that has been written on content promotion, and I think most don’t do it much because it’s hard and scary.
+There’s a lot that has been written on content promotion.
+Yes, it can be hard and scary.
 You’re going to face rejection and you’re going to feel like a shameless self-promoter sometimes.

 But there are some ways to alleviate this.

 First, your committed audience (as this famous post talks about, your 1,000 true fans) want to hear from you and see the content you’re producing.
-If they’re commenting on your posts, emailing you to ask more questions, and signing up to your email list then you shouldn’t feel bad promoting new things to them, and if you do then you need to ask yourself why you feel that way.
-Are you not confident in the content, or are you just nervous of the promotion itself?
+If they’re commenting on your posts, emailing you to ask more questions, and signing up to your email list then you shouldn’t feel bad promoting new things to them.

 Second, trust your research and your strategy.
 If there are 100 people asking the question, then you can reasonably assume that they want to hear that you’ve produced something to answer that question.
 And if there are 100 people asking the question directly, there are likely much higher numbers of people asking very similar questions that your content can reach.
 Trust that they are going to be interested if they are actively asking the question.

-What a lot of SEOs will do is then reach out and think they are “adding value” by telling the person about this broken link.
-Then they make an ask to have a link to their own content added to the post as well (this works best when it’s a roundup post).
+What a lot of SEO managers and consultants will do is then reach out and think they are “adding value” by telling the person about this broken link.

-But there are two ways this goes wrong.
+Generally, there are two ways this goes wrong:

-Instead, doing your research ahead of time and only focusing on the relevant, recent, and high value opportunities can make the campaign successful and set you up for the future.
+Instead, do your research ahead of time and focus on the relevant, recent, and high-value opportunities that can make the content creator’s campaign successful – and set you up for the future.

 Finally, measurement.
-As I mentioned above, many businesses start doing “content marketing” without knowing why.
+As mentioned, many businesses “do content marketing” without knowing why.
 They’re doing it because their competitors are or someone told them they should, but there’s no business strategy behind it.

-First you have to figure out your why behind content.
+First, you have to figure out the ‘why’ behind your content.
 Increase traffic?
-Increase links?
+More links?
 Increase direct sales?
-Increase indirect sales?
+An uptick in indirect sales?

 Once you know this, you can set up the correct tracking and reporting to know how successful your content is in achieving them.

-This will involve some combination of these things:
+This will involve a combination of these things: